-If you are using Orchid Core VMS with Linux, these tips will help you navigate the system so that you can perform tasks and find files faster.
+If you are using Orchid Core VMS with Linux, these tips will help you navigate the system, perform tasks, and find files faster.

 Open a Terminal:

 1. Access a Linux command line terminal to perform system administration tasks by pressing Ctrl-Alt-T.